Bluedot-Innovation/documentation/docs/Tempo/Isochrone time brackets.md

 These two variable are configured using the number of isochrones created for each Destination and the time-bracket for each isochrone.

 For example, you want to know when are 10 mins, 5 mins, and then 3 mins away.
 Or you may simply want a single notification when the customer is 7 mins away.
 Tempo supports both of these different configurations out of the box.

-To configure these two variables, just connect with the Bluedot Engineering team using [help@bluedot.io](mailto:help@bluedot.io)